alexey-luchinsky/rrF/README.md

     ./rrF.exe -v E_1 -c "E_2<0.3"

 means that the energy of the 2nd particle should be smaller than 0.3 GeV.
-The allowed operations are ">" and ">".
+The allowed operations are ">", ">", and "=".
+In the latter case the RHS can be specified with an error separated by "+-" symbols (with the default value being 1e-5).
 All listed above variables can be used, but keep in mind that the variable should be on the left hand side of the comparison (i.e. "E_1<0.3" is OK, but "0.3>E_1" is wrong).
 You can combine (logical AND) several cuts by supplying several -c switches or by joining then with "&" operator.
 As a result,

     ./rrF.exe -v E_1 -c "E_2<0.3" -c "E_2>0.1"